csdms/bmi-example-fortran/README.md

     make install

-The installation will look like:
+The installation will look like
+(on macOS, using v1.2 of the Fortran BMI specification):

 ```bash
 .